-School of Medicine best in UK for sustainability in medical education again
+School of Medicine ranked best in world for sustainability in medical education

-Keele University’s School of Medicine has been ranked No.1 in the UK in the Planetary Health Report Card for the second year running.
+Keele University's School of Medicine has been ranked as the top performing medical school globally in the latest Planetary Health Report Card – and first in the UK for the third year running.

 - Keele strikes Gold in national assessment of education